yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

     ![A dialog is displayed with a message that the database WideWorldImporters was restored successfully.](media/ssms-restore-database-success.png "Restored successfully")

-11. Next, you execute a script in SSMS, which enables Service broker, creates the `WorkshopUser` account, and changes the database recovery model to FULL.
+11. Next, you execute a script in SSMS to create the `WorkshopUser` account.
 To create the script, open a new query window in SSMS by selecting **New Query** in the SSMS toolbar.

     ![The New Query button is highlighted in the SSMS toolbar.](media/ssms-new-query.png "SSMS Toolbar")